 Can a prom limo do photo stops at the Brooklyn Bridge, Central Park, and Top of the Rock?

 Yes.
 The standard NYC prom photo route includes the DUMBO waterfront for Brooklyn Bridge backdrop shots, the Bow Bridge or Bethesda Terrace in Central Park, the Top of the Rock observation deck or its plaza, and an optional Times Square pull-up for the family-text photo.
-Reputable Sprinter operators run the photo route as a built-in three-stop hourly leg before the venue drop.
+Reputable party-bus and Sprinter operators run the photo route as a built-in three-stop hourly leg before the venue drop.
 The photo leg typically runs 60-90 minutes and prices on the published hourly rate without per-stop adders.

 Do NYC prom limo services guarantee a sober driver?